Effective Brauer-Siegel on some curves in $Y(1)^n$: Proof of the height bounds

 Now fix a point $s$ for which $\CX_s$ is CM and let If $\Sigma(s)=\emptyset$ then as in the proof of Theorem $1.3$ of \cite{papasbigboi}, see $\S$ $12$ there, we know that

 On the other hand, if $\Sigma(s)\neq \emptyset$ combining \Cref{archirelationscm} with \Cref{padicproxao} we get non-trivial and global relations among the values of our G-functions at $x(s)$, in the terminology of Ch. $VII$, $\S$ $5$ of \cite{andre1989g}.
-Thus, the ``Hasse principle'' of Andr\'e-Bombieri, CH. $VII$, Theorem $5.2$ in \cite{andre1989g}, gives that We note that the constant $c_{0,1}$ will only depend on the differential operator $\Lambda$ associated via the Gauss-Manin connection with our choice of bases and the family of G-functions $\mathcal{Y}$, while the constant $c_2$ will only depend on $n$.
+Thus, the ``Hasse principle'' of Andr\'e-Bombieri, CH. $VII$, Theorem $5.2$ in \cite{andre1989g}, gives that We note that the constant $c_{0,1}$ will only depend on the differential operator $L_{\lambda}$ associated via the Gauss-Manin connection with our choice of bases and the family of G-functions $\mathcal{Y}$, while the constant $c_2$ will only depend on $n$ and $|\Lambda|$.
+Finally, since $[L_s:\Q]\leq c_1(n) [K(s):\Q]$, by \Cref{archirelationscm}, the result follows, setting $c_1:=\max(c_{0,1}c_1(n)^{c_2}, M, \rho(\mathcal{Y}))$. \end{proof}